Nianze/nianze.github.io/content/post/2018-03-13-define-non-member-func-inside-templates-when-desiring-type-conversions.md

 Rational<int> result = oneHalf * 2;  // error! won't compile
 ```

 The problem here is that **implicit type conversion functions are _never_ considered during template argument deduction**.
 This means it is impossible for the compilers to convert the second parameter `2` into a `Rational<int>` using non-explicit constructor, so compilers can't figure out what `T` is for this function template named `operator*` taking two parameters of type `Rational<T>`, can't deduce parameter types for this function templates, and thus can't instantiate the appropriate functions.
-In the end, the function we want to call fails to be declared in the first place, before we could apply implicit type conversions during a later function call.
+In the end, the function we want to call fails to be declared, before we could apply implicit type conversions during a later function call.

 ### Solve the compiling issue

 How to declare the `operator*` properly?
 Notice that class templates don't depend on template argument deduction (this process only applies to function templates), so `T` is always known at the time the class `Rational<T>` is instantiated.
 Combine this knowledge with another fact that a `friend` declaration in a template class refers to a specific _function_ (not a function _template_), so as part of the class instantiation process, the friend function will be automatically declared.
-Taking advantage of this point, we could update the code to a new version[^1]:
+Taking advantage of these 2 points, we could update the code to a new version[^1]:

 ```cpp
 template<typename T>